dwallet-labs/dwallet-network/README_YUVAL.md

  ```

 - **Building the dwallet Binary:** Communication with the CLI necessitates a built dwallet binary.
 Build it using the
-  below command in the terminal, with dwallet-network as your current directory:
+  below command in the terminal, with dwallet-network as your root directory:

  ```bash
  cargo build --bin dwallet